Greg Page (boxer): World title fights and becoming WBA heavyweight champion

 According to a New York Times article, Butch Lewis had Page set up to fight the winner of Mike Weaver-Randy Cobb WBA world title fight in mid-to-late 1982, but Page had switched his allegiance from Lewis to Don King.
 In addition, Page had contacted his lawyer in March of that year to drop his ranking in the WBA from #2 to #3, behind Michael Dokes.

 In 1983, Page retained the USBA title again, beating Renaldo Snipes over twelve rounds and taking his WBC #1 ranking.
-WBC heavyweight champion Larry Holmes, claiming the $2.55 million purse he was offered to fight Page wasn't enough, vacated the WBC title.
+WBC heavyweight champion Larry Holmes, claiming the $2.55 million purse he was offered to fight Page was insufficient, vacated the WBC title.

 In March 1984, Page fought Tim Witherspoon for the vacant WBC belt.
 Incensed over money troubles with promoter Don King, Page had gone on strike in the gym and arrived out of shape for the bout.
 Witherspoon, who had lost a disputed decision to Holmes the previous year, pulled off an upset and took the title with a twelve-round majority decision.
 After the fight, Page fired Leroy Emerson as his trainer.

 Page returned in August with new trainer Janks Morton, and fought undefeated David Bey.
 Page lost his second fight in a row when Bey took a twelve-round unanimous decision.

 When Bey refused to fight reigning WBA heavyweight title holder Gerrie Coetzee in Sun City, South Africa due to Apartheid, Page stepped in.
 Page knocked Coetzee down twice before knocking him out in the eighth round to win the title, in a round that was unusual as it overran by a minute.

 Page made his first title defense against Tony Tubbs in Buffalo, New York on April 29, 1985.
 Page had beaten Tubbs six out of seven times in the amateurs and was the favorite to win, but Tubbs upset the odds and won by a fifteen-round unanimous decision.
 To make matters worse, Page's hotel room in Buffalo was burgled.
 Taken was Page's championship belt, a $13,000 watch, and a $10,000 mink coat belonging to his road cook.